UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Account_Services.md

 ### Account sponsors

-If you are a Student or Postdoctoral Researcher, your application must be approved by a permanent member of staff (normally your Supervisor, or your PM, or your PI).
+If you are a student or postdoctoral researcher, your application must be approved by a permanent member of staff (normally your supervisor or PI).
 This will be automatically determined when you begin your application, and when you submit it, an email will be sent to this person asking them to approve the application before the account can be created.